microsoft/terminal/doc/specs/drafts/#5916 - Triggers/#5916 - Triggers.md

 ## Abstract

-This spec outines a mechanism by which users can define custom actions to run when a string of text is written to the Terminal.
+This spec outlines a mechanism by which users can define custom actions to run when a string of text is written to the Terminal.
 This lets users create powerful ways of automating their Terminal to match their own workflows.
 This same mechanism can be used by third-party applications to customize the way the